 A grassroots coalition dedicated to ending the torture of solitary in New York’s prisons and jails through public education, community organizing, and passage of the Humane Alternatives to Long-Term (HALT) Solitary Confinement Act in the state legislature.

 A pioneer in art and design education for more than a century, Parsons School of Design is one of the most prestigious and comprehensive colleges of art and design in the world.
 Critical thinking, collaboration, and reflective practice are at the heart of a Parsons education.
 Located in the heart of New York City, the school offers undergraduate and graduate programs in the full spectrum of design disciplines.
-The goal of the MFA program is to prepare graduates to define the creative role of photography within contemporary culture as practicing artists and scholars.
-The program challenges participants to move beyond current paradigms in order to anticipate and set trends, rather than follow them.
-A rigorous critique process and regular meetings with faculty, professional artists, and visiting critics help students develop individual points of view and to situate themselves and their work within larger historical, theoretical, and contemporary visual contexts.
+A student-centered curriculum allows for both focused and interdisciplinary learning to master concepts, technologies, and research methods that cut across a wide array of fields.
+By synthesizing theory with craft, and combining art and design studies with the liberal arts and business, Parsons prepares its students to shape scholarship in their field and make art and design that matters.
+Its faculty of notable artists, design practitioners, critics, historians, writers, and scholars exemplify an extraordinary breadth of vision.
+The graduate Photography program functions as a 21st-century studio and think tank.
+The goal of the 26-month program is to prepare graduates to define the creative role of photography within contemporary culture, as practicing artists and scholars.
+Challenging participants to move beyond current paradigms—to anticipate and set trends, rather than follow them.